42749973344

 Get rid of widgets you don't need

-Here’s how to check your background app refresh settings:
+Here’s how to check your Background App Refresh settings:

-1. Open the Settings app.
-Tap General > Background App Refresh.
+1. Go to Settings > General > Background App Refresh.

 Free up space on your device

 Check your battery health via Settings > Battery > Battery Health & Charging.
-If your battery function percentage (your battery’s maximum capacity) is lower than 80%, it means the battery is degrading and replacing it will likely improve the overall performance of your iPhone.
-Send your battery to an official Apple repair center — attempting to replace the battery yourself can result in permanent damage to your iPhone.
+If your battery function percentage (your battery’s maximum capacity) is lower than 80%, it means the battery has degraded to the point that replacing it will likely improve the overall performance of your iPhone.

 Restore to factory settings